Catherine22/WebServices/README.md

 >  1. Don't forget to ignore your JavaScriptInterface with Android proguard
 >  2. Add @JavascriptInterface Annotation and you can go to [MyJavaScriptInterface] to see more

-In this project, every class that should not be obfuscated implements IgnoreProguard interface.
+In this project, all classes that can not be obfuscated implement IgnoreProguard interface.
 In proguard-rules.pro
 ```gradle
 -keep public class com.catherine.webservices.toolkits.IgnoreProguard